Prakhar2003kt/Java-DSA-Collection/README.md

-# Java DSA Collection
+# Java DSA Practice Repo

-A curated collection of Java implementations for core Data Structures and Algorithms.
-Organized by topic (arrays, strings, sorting, recursion, backtracking, trees, graphs, stacks, queues, greedy, binary trees, BSTs, etc.).
-This repo represents hands-on problem solving and clean, readable Java code.
+This repo contains a curated collection of Java programs and problem solutions that I’ve solved while learning and practicing key DSA concepts.
+Each problem is implemented with clarity, efficiency, and proper comments to make it easy to understand and revise.

 ## Highlights
 - Arrays: max subarray (Kadane), two-pointers, binary search variants